Skip to content

 What Counts as Overtime Varies by Country and Contract

 The threshold for when overtime kicks in is rarely consistent. generally uses 40 hours per week under the Fair Labor Standards Act.
 Many European countries use either weekly or monthly thresholds set by sectoral agreements.
-The country has no statutory overtime rate, but most contracts include one.
+The UK has no statutory overtime rate, but most contracts include one.
 Anyone with a contract or workplace agreement should check the specific multiplier and threshold that applies — defaults like 1.5x are common but not universal.

 Common Things People Overlook